Enthalpy of sorption

 Notes

-The Whittaker method, [1] sometimes known as a modified Tóth potential uses variables derived from fitting of a model isotherm (Langmuir or Toth) to derive the isosteric enthalpy of adsorption \(\Delta H_{st}\).
-The general form of the equation is;
+The Whittaker method, [1] sometimes known as a modified Tóth potential uses variables derived from fitting of a Toth-like model isotherm to derive the isosteric enthalpy of adsorption \(\Delta H_{st}\).
+Toth-like isotherms take the general form;

-Where \(\Delta \lambda\) is the adsorption potential, and \(\H_{vap}\) is the latent heat of the liquid-vapour change at equilibrium pressure.
+Where \(\Delta \lambda\) is the adsorption potential, and \(\Delta H_{vap}\) is the latent heat of the liquid-vapour change at equilibrium pressure.

-For loadings below the triple point pressure, \(\H_{vap}\) is meaningless.
-In this case, \(\H_{vap}\) is estimated as that at the triple point.
+For loadings below the triple point pressure, \(\Delta H_{vap}\) is meaningless.
+In this case, \(\Delta H_{vap}\) is estimated as that at the triple point.

-The exponent \(t\) is only relevant to the Toth version of the method, as for the Langmuir model it reduces to 1.
+The exponent \(t\) is not relevant for Langmuir models it reduces to 1.
 Thus, \(\Delta \lambda\) becomes

 References